 Often, this includes switching to a food designed specifically for dogs with kidney issues.

 Below, we’ll explain what kidney disease is, share some signs that indicate your dog’s kidneys may be struggling, and discuss some of the treatment strategies including diet adjustment.
-We’ll also identify some of the best dog foods for pups with kidney disease so that your mutt can safely enjoy his munchies.
+We’ll also identify some of the best dog foods for kidney disease so that your mutt can safely enjoy his munchies.

 Best Food For Dogs with Kidney Disease: Quick Picks

 - #1 Hill’s Kidney Care (kibble) [Best Overall Option] — Made with reduced sodium, protein, and phosphorus, this kibble is specifically designed to keep your dog nourished while being gentle on his kidneys.

 - #2 Hill’s Kidney Care (canned) [Best Canned Option] — The canned version of Hill’s K/D recipe, this food provides most of the benefits the kibble version does, while also helping to keep your pooch hydrated.

 - #3 Royal Canin Veterinary Diet Renal Support [Most Affordable Option] — Most good foods for dogs with kidney issues are pretty expensive, but Royal Canin’s kidney-friendly formula is a bit more affordable than the others, while still providing the kidney-supporting features most similar recipes do.

 What Is Kidney Disease in Dogs?

 Your dog’s kidneys operate as a filtration system and help keep his body in balance.
 This includes executing a whole range of tasks, but some of the most important include: